 Madagascar is huge, roughly two and half times the size of Great Britain, and it’s difficult to know how to get the best out of your first visit without some insider knowledge.
 We would recommend, unless you have an abundance of time, visiting either the north or south of the country.

 Cut off from the mainland Africa for millions of years, the island’s flora and fauna has evolved into unique species including 150,000 forms of life which are found nowhere else in the world, including all the numerous species of lemur.

-It’s an undeveloped country and tourism is very new, which is one of the attractions, but it is also important to pack both a sense of humour and adventure.
+It’s an undeveloped country and tourism is very new, which is one of the attractions, but it is also important to pack both a sense of humor and adventure.

-Using the map below, two of Audley's Madagascar specialists, Victoria and James, highlight the routes they travelled and pick out a few of their favourite places along the way.
+Using the map below, two of Audley's Madagascar specialists, Victoria and James, highlight the routes they traveled and pick out a few of their favorite places along the way.